svalinn/DAGMC/doc/install/openmc.rst

-.. |DAG-Code| replace:: OpenMC
+.. |DAG-Code| replace:: DAGMC
 ..  _OpenMC: https://mit-crpg.github.io/openmc

 Installing for use with OpenMC
 ==============================

-**Note: DagMC can also be built with support for other physics codes while being installed as a dependency for OpenMC.**
+**Note: DagMC can simultaneously be built with support for other physics codes while being installed as a dependency for OpenMC.**

 This document explains how to install DAGMC for use with OpenMC, assuming you have already installed the required `dependencies <dependencies.html>`_.